mika-s/mika-s.github.io/_posts/2017-11-04-creating-a-wireshark-dissector-in-lua-1.markdown

 using port number 27017.
 The byte ordering is little endian, meaning the least significant byte comes first.
 Most protocols are big endian.
 The only difference is the ordering of the bytes.
 If we had an int32 for example, with these bytes: `00 4F 23 11` in big endian, then the little endian version would be `11 23 4F 00`.
-This is something must to take into account when writing the dissector.
+This is something that must be taken into account when writing the dissector.

 In this post, I'll only take a look at the header of the protocol.
 It looks like this